Materials Handling Equipment Selection Guide

 Critical Layout Factors

-- Aisle Width: Measure your narrowest operational aisle.
-This single factor often determines viable equipment categories.
+Aisle width: Measure your narrowest operational aisle.
+This single dimension often eliminates entire equipment categories from consideration.

 Aisle Width Reference